 It's impossible to know how long this trend will continue.
 And it's worth emphasizing that cash, like all securities, is an investment that is sometimes right for some people in some situations...but not always right for all people all the time.

-Questions You Were Afraid to Ask #12: What exactly is copy trading?
+Questions You Were Afraid to Ask #15: What does it mean to invest in commodities?